 Pasta making time

 This is where Nicoletta comes in and works her amazing hand magic.
 I call her the dough whisperer.
-She starts the dough in a food processor then works it on a work board I made for her.
+Today, to speed things up a bit, she starts the dough in a food processor then works it on a work board I made for her.
 I have to say we are a great team and love working with and helping each other.
 I think it makes the food taste FANTASTICO!

-- An important step is after you have needed the dough it needs to rest.
-Nicoletta puts a bowl over the dough ball she has formed, this will keep the dough moist.
+An important step to remember is that after you have kneaded the dough and it is nice and smooth in the form of a ball, it needs to rest.
+Nicoletta puts a bowl over the dough ball she has formed, or, she wraps it in plastic wrap.
+This will prevent the dough from drying out.
+No need to put it in the fridge, just let it rest at room temperature.

 - Once all the sheets are rolled out and dusted with some semolina flour, time to cut the spaghetti.
 Attach the cutter and off we go one sheet at a time.